 Other forms

-In case of all marriages, all the 3 types of forms listed above are used.
+In case of uncontested divorces of all marriages in Arizona, all the three types of forms that are mentioned above are required.
 However, when children are involved, Form 103 is used as page 4 in the Petition.
 This form is related to custody arrangements.
 Amongst the Decree forms, Form 203 is used instead of Decree 204a.
-Additionally, the following forms are also essential.
+Additionally, the following forms are also essential:

-The circumstances may evoke the need to fill in the following forms.
+Certain circumstances may evoke the need to fill in the following forms:

 |